menardai/imagemagic-bot/data/grayscale_nlu.md

 - what about convert it to black and white?
 - please give me a grayscale version
 - give me a black and white version of this image
+- if I give you an image can you turn it in black and white
+- can you help me convert a picture in grayscale